-Our cases explain that the first two sentences of the "in furtherance" instruction given in Rush-Richardson's case, see ante, at 4, not the third sentence, misstate the law under § 924(c).
+Our cases explain that the first two sentences of the "in furtherance" instruction given in Rush-Richardson's case, see ante, at 6, not the third sentence, misstate the law under § 924(c).
 See Brown, 560 F.3d at 767 ("The instructions incorrectly defined 'possession in furtherance of' to mean that 'the firearm must have some purpose of effect with respect to the [drug trafficking crime]; its presence or involvement cannot be the result of accident or coincidence.""); Kent, 531 F.3d at 654-55.
 The prosecutor in this case did emphasize the first two sentences of the instruction during final argument, immediately before making the statement quoted by the court.
 T. Tr.
 229. Therefore, I agree that "in closing arguments, the jury's attention was drawn specifically to the improper definition in Instruction 5."
-Ante, at 8.
+Ante, at 10.

-Second, the opinion in this case suggests that the absence of Rush-Richardson's fingerprints on the firearms, or physical evidence connecting him to the firearms, "contradict[ed]" the government's theory that Rush-Richardson possessed the firearms "in furtherance of" drug trafficking, ante, at 6-7, but never explains why this is so.
+Second, the opinion in this case relies on the absence of Rush-Richardson's fingerprints on the firearms, or physical evidence connecting him to the firearms, to support a conclusion that the erroneous jury instruction affected Rush-Richardson's substantial rights, ante, at 8, but the significance of these factors is overstated.
 The evidence at trial was that investigators found no fingerprints on the exterior of any of the three firearms.
 One fingerprint was found underneath the hand grips on one firearm after the hand grips were removed from the weapon during the fingerprinting process.
 The examiner testified that this fingerprint could have been left during the manufacturing process, or by the last person who removed the grips.
 When asked about the lack of fingerprints on the exterior of the guns, the examiner explained that there is a "very low success rate" in "finding identifiable fingerprints on firearms," for "several reasons, including the way a manufacturer designs a firearm, especially a handgun."
 He testified that the surface of a firearm grip is "not suitable for leaving good latent fingerprints," and that other areas that a person normally would touch while operating a gun are "checkered" and "multisurfaced," rather than a "smooth, nice, easy surface" on which a person "would leave a consistent, nice fingerprint."
 He further explained that latent prints are usually very fragile, and that other surfaces, such as a pocket, a waistband, or a gun case lined with cloth, would damage the prints when making contact with the firearm.
 T. Tr.
 172-75.